websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/using-antisamy.md

 The whitelist and the blacklist work together.
 Without the blacklist, the above configuration's whitelist must include every content type except `com.liferay.message.boards`, which would be a daunting task to configure.

 Use AntiSamy to ensure user-generated content stays safe for other users to view.

+## AntiSamy Sanitizer by Class Name

+You may notice another way to configure AntiSamy called _AntiSamy Sanitizer by Class Name_.
+This is a way for developers to create a more nuanced AntiSamy configuration by specifying an AntiSamy configuration XML file for each model class name.
+At this time, however, it requires developers to provide AntiSamy configuration files by inserting them into the Liferay AntiSamy module (and then re-deploying it), or by creating a fragment bundle project.

+A tutorial is forthcoming for this, but for now you can find more information in the [developer ticket](https://issues.liferay.com/browse/LPS-112978).